davidjeddy/learning_ruby/NOTES.md

 - The Ruby coding convention states that file/directory name is lower case of class/module name with .rb extension.
 For example, Foo class has name foo.rb

+- The Ruby convention is to use underscores to separate words in a multiword method or variable name.

+- By convention, most constants are written in all uppercase with underscores to separate words, LIKE_THIS.

+- Ruby class and module names are also constants, but they are conventionally written using initial capital letters and camel case, LikeThis.

 ## Features

 - Free format - You can start writing your program from any line and column.